 You know your puppy is teething if they're excessively drooling, chewing on hard and cold objects, bleeding on their toys or chews, and generally being more "bitey" and cranky.
 During this phase, it's important to take your deep breaths, recognize that your puppy is in pain, and follow these steps.

-Ensure your puppy is set up for success with their very own bedroom!
-This can be an actual bedroom if this is doable for you, or a safe space like a playpen, or crate.
+Ensure your puppy is set up for success with their very own "bedroom"!
+We don't recommend an actual bedroom (as dogs are social animals and like to be included in the family fun), but rather a safe space like a playpen, or crate.
 Having this space will prevent your puppy from chewing on your favorite rug, your expensive couch, or your sentimental decorations.
 A puppy with unsupervised free rein of the house could get seriously hurt chewing on toxic plants, electrical cords, or even sharp objects.

 Everything in your puppy's bedroom should be safe for them to chew.
 They're only brought out of their bedroom when you can directly interact with and supervise them.
 Ensure your living room or house is cleaned up as much as possible.
 No enticing contraband (like the remote control) should be left at puppy's reach.
 This is the easiest way to prevent troublesome destructive behavior.